Competing magnetic orders and multipolar Weyl fermions in 227 pyrochlore iridates

 The Luttinger Hamiltonian describes a biquadratic touching of the Kramers degenerate valence and conduction bands at the $\Gamma=(0,0,0)$ point of the Brillouin zone protected by the cubic symmetry, as recently observed in Pr$_2$Ir$_2$O$_7$~\cite{pr2ir2o7:ARPES} and Nd$_2$Ir$_2$O$_7$~\cite{nd2ir2o7:ARPES}.
 The Kramers degeneracy of the bands is maintained by the time reversal (${\mathcal T}$) and inversion (${\mathcal P}$) symmetries.
 In particular, $\vec{k} \to -\vec{k}$ and $\Psi_{\vec{k}} \to \Gamma_{13} \Psi_{-\vec{k}}$ under ${\mathcal T}$, yielding ${\mathcal T}=\Gamma_{13} {\mathcal K}$, where $\Gamma_{jk}=[\Gamma_j,\Gamma_k]/(2i)$, ${\mathcal K}$ is the complex conjugation and ${\mathcal T}^2=-1$.
 By contrast, $\Psi_{\vec{k}} \to \Psi_{-\vec{k}}$ under ${\mathcal P}$.
 In a cubic environment, $m_1 \neq m_2$ in general, where $m_1(m_2)$ is the mass parameter along the $C_{3v}$ ($C_{4v}$) axis.

 \emph{Magnetic Weyl fermions}.
 We now discuss the prominent \emph{itinerant} magnetic orderings on the pyrochlore lattice, the corresponding reconstructed band structure, and its emergent nodal topology.
+In what follows we consider noncoplanar and coplanar magnetic orders of spin-1/2 electrons on pyrochlore lattice [Fig.~\ref{fig:t2u_spins}], and subsequently project them onto the Luttinger bands~\cite{supplementary}.
 As all magnetic orders break ${\mathcal T}$ symmetry, their coupling to the Luttinger fermions is captured by linear combinations of products of \emph{odd} numbers of spin-3/2 matrices (${\bf J}$).
-The onset of any magnetic order in the system lifts the Kramers degeneracy of the bands and yields emergent Weyl nodes, at least when its amplitude is sufficiently small~\cite{comment-Weyl-insulator}.
+Onset of any magnetic order lifts the Kramers degeneracy of the bands and yields emergent Weyl nodes, at least when its amplitude is sufficiently small~\cite{comment-Weyl-insulator}.

 We begin by detailing the frequently encountered AIAO arrangement of electronic spins between corner-shared Ir tetrahedra.
 The coupling between the AIAO magnetic order of amplitude $\xi$ with Luttinger fermions reads $ \xi \big( \Psi^\dagger \hat{A}_{2u} \Psi \big)$~\cite{vishwanath2011, savary2014, yamaji-imada2014}, where